- WHERE TO STAY

 The Piazza itself is quite impressive, though overwhelmed with traffic.
 You start to get a taste of the 'Ancient Rome' you come all this way for.
 The square is home to a beautiful church called the Church of Santa Maria degli Angeli, and Diocletian's Baths.

 There are well over a hundred hotels around Termini Station covering all budgets.
-We highlight some of the best value options in each market sector, (see links at top left of this page).
+We highlight some of the best value options in each market sector.

 The competition ensures competitive rates, but are highly seasonal.
 Rates can be well over double in the summer peak over rates in late November and January.

 There is a total absence of most of the familiar hotel chain brands, only Best Western have a good presence in the district.
 A lot of the smaller, cheaper hotels are in buildings they share with other hotels, taking a floor or even sharing a floor in a typically 7 or 8 storey building.

 There are few purpose built modern hotels.
 Many of the hotels ooze character.
 It is surprising how sometimes you can walk off one of the bustling streets into a hotel and be transformed into a small garden oasis or courtyard with just the sound of a small fountain.

-As a broad guide the cheap hotels are in the immediate vicinity of Termini Station around its flanks, whilst the more luxurious hotels tend to gravitate to the front of the hotel towards Piazza Repubblica.
+As a broad guide you will find cheap hotels in the immediate area of Termini Station whilst the more luxurious hotels tend to gravitate to the front of the hotel towards Piazza Repubblica.

 The area around Termini Station isn't blessed with much in the way of A list sights, its main forte is as the best transport hub to get to all of the main sights quickly and cheaply by public transport or ho-ho bus.